 - Senior year: Two or more 300-level courses

-- Sophomore year: a 200-level elective in Semester 1, Number Theory in Budapest during Interim, a transition course in Semester 2
+- Sophomore year: a 200-level elective in the fall, Number Theory in Budapest (MATH 239) in January, and a transition course in the spring

 - Junior year: Another transition course and a 200- or 300-level elective